w3c/wai-curricula/content/designer/navigation.md

 Optional ideas to assess knowledge:

-* Practical &mdash; Present students with a specific web page inside a website and ask them to provide appropriate indications about the page location with respect to the entire website.
-Assess how students balance the use of appropriate indications to communicate the location of a web page within a set of web pages, including using text and visual cues, breadcrumb trails, and descriptive titles and headings.
+* Practical &mdash; Give students a specific web page inside a website and ask them to provide appropriate indications about the page location with respect to the entire website.
+Assess how students balance the use of text and visual cues, breadcrumb trails, and descriptive titles and headings.
 * Practical &mdash; Present students with a set of web pages and ask them to provide descriptive titles that identify each of the pages and describe what they are about.
 Assess how students provide clear and descriptive page titles.

 {% include excol.html type="end" %}